-In some ways it can be strongly argued that no other streamliner defined the South like the City of Miami.
+In some ways it can be strongly argued that no other streamliner defined the South like the Miami.
 The train was such a radical departure even for most other streamliners introduced up to that point that it was nearly in a class all by itself.
 The overall layout and presentation of the Miami was not the result of a famed industrial designer like Raymond Loewy, Otto Kuhler, or Henry Dreyfuss but rather the Electro-Motive Division and Pullman Standard.
 This may be somewhat surprising but EMD was actually an innovator in the railroad field as it was responsible for numerous now-classic liveries and the City of Miami was no different, as it was primarily responsible for the train's paint scheme while Pullman designed the car layouts and overall interior.

 The train's livery was something to behold.
 EMD came up with a design that used bright yellow-orange paint juxtaposed against dark green for the roof as well as the skirting.
 However, the green was a not a solid stripe along the bottom of the train as it came up to form a wave near the cab of the locomotive (which in this case was the manufacturer's new streamlined E6 passenger diesel) and flowed across the nose bowing downward and meeting near the bottom while the top featured the bright yellow-orange.
 For trim EMD used a stark red paint that very much stood out against the other two colors with "Illinois Central" adorning the front of the nose along with the railroad's diamond logo.
 The purpose of the livery was certainly to catch your eye but it was also meant to invoke the train's southern appeal and charm.